Skip to main content

 Intermediate

-The transition from to medically actionable information hinges on the concept of clinical validation.
+The transition from wellness data to medically actionable information hinges on the concept of clinical validation.
 For the data from a wearable device to be useful in a clinical setting, it must be both accurate and reliable.
 This means that the device’s measurements must be shown to correlate with the “gold standard” of traditional laboratory testing.

-A growing body of research is dedicated to this validation process, with studies comparing the to the results of blood, saliva, and urine tests.
+A growing body of research is dedicated to this validation process, with studies comparing the data from wearables to the results of blood, saliva, and urine tests.
 This process is essential for building trust in these new technologies and for establishing the parameters within which they can be used to make clinical decisions.

 One of the most promising areas of development is the creation of sophisticated algorithms that can interpret the raw data from wearables and translate it into clinically meaningful insights.
 These algorithms are designed to identify patterns and trends that are indicative of specific hormonal states.